 The following are commonly used websites that include career profiles and advertised positions:

 - Connect to USC's Student Hub to find local, national and international based jobs.
 Opportunities for casual work during study and exclusive career opportunities for USC graduates are listed here.

 - APSJOBS (Federal Government)

 - I work for NSW (New South Wales Government)

 - Jobs SA (South Australian Government)

 - Sunshine Coast Regional Council

 - Queensland Local Government

-- Read the company's website, press kit, annual report, and other literature.
+- Read the company's website, media releases, annual report, and other literature.